 The form of the surface pressure gradient term is dependent on the representation of the free surface (§2.2).
-The main distinction is between the fixed volume case (linear free surface or rigid lid) and the variable volume case (nonlinear free surface, $\mathbf{key}{-}\mathbf{vvl}$ is defined).
-In the linear free surface case (§2.2.2) and the rigid lid case (§2.2.3), the vertical scale factors e_3 are fixed in time, whilst in the nonlinear case (§2.2.2) they are time-dependent.
+The main distinction is between the fixed volume case (linear free surface or rigid lid) and the variable volume case (nonlinear free surface, key\vvl is defined).
+In the linear free surface case (§2.2.2) and the rigid lid case (§2.2.3), the vertical scale factors $e_3$ are fixed in time, whilst in the nonlinear case (§2.2.2) they are time-dependent.
 With both linear and nonlinear free surface, external gravity waves are allowed in the equations, which imposes a very small time step when an explicit time stepping is used.
-Two methods are proposed to allow a longer time step for the three-dimensional equations: the filtered free surface method, which involves a modification of the continuous equations (see (2.6)), and the split-explicit free surface method described below.
-The extra term introduced in the filtered method is calculated implicitly, so that the update of the next velocities is done in module $dynspg{-}flt.F90$ and not in dynnxt.F90.
+Two methods are proposed to allow a longer time step for the three-dimensional equations (see (2.6)), and the split-explicit free surface method described below.
+The extra term introduced in the filtered method is calculated implicitly, so that the update of the next velocities is done in module dynspg\flt.F90 and not in dynnxt.F90.

-5.4.1 Linear free surface formulation (key_exp or ts or flt)
+5.4.1 Linear free surface formulation (key\exp or \ts or \flt)